Foodpacking: Bikepacking Meal Plans by 6 Riders

 What do folks eat on a backcountry bikepacking trip?
 How do they plan, pack, and cook?
-Find out how seasoned riders Glenn Charles, Eszter Horyani, and Joe Cruz plan and prepare food for a 3 day bikepacking trip…
+Find out how seasoned riders Glenn Charles, Brendan Collier, Joe Cruz, Skyler Des Roches, Eszter Horyani, and Donnie Kolb plan and prepare food for a 3 day bikepacking trip…

-Foodpacking is a new series exploring how folks cook, eat, and drink on bikepacking trips.
+We were interested in hearing how others cook, eat, and drink on bikepacking trips, so we asked.
 The idea was born from a bikepack with new friends on the Kokopelli Trail and an avid curiosity as to what others use for energy and how they maintain calories while preserving a lightweight setup.
 This first installment explores how experienced bikepackers eat when they are out on the typical long weekend (three day) bikepacking trip.
-First up Glenn Charles, Joe Cruz, and Eszter Horyani… there is some great stuff here and you can see how different minds approach the same subject.
-Stay tuned for the second post with 3 more riders.
+Here are detailed backlists and information from Glenn Charles, Brendan Collier, Joe Cruz, Skyler Des Roches, Eszter Horyani, and Donnie Kolb.
+There is some great stuff here and you can see how different minds approach the same subject.

 Glenn is a traveller, writer, photographer, and Jupiter’s Traveller Recipient.
 Follow his journey at thetravelingvagabond.com.